-- o The layout of routes, buildings and spaces; - o The block form and organisation of all buildings; - o The distribution of market and affordable dwellings within that phase including a schedule of dwelling size (by number of bedrooms and floorspace); - The location of dwellings designed to seek to meet the Local Planning Authority's Accessible and Adaptable Accommodation; - o Full details of the approach to cycle parking including the location, distribution, types of rack, spacing and any secure or non-secure structures associated with the storage of cycles and the location and form of open areas; - o The extent and layout of public open spaces and play space within the phase to be provided following the criteria as stated in Thanet Local Plan 2020 Policy Gl04. - o Full details of measures to prevent the discharge of surface water onto the highway. - o Details of surface water drainage capable of accommodating for all rainfall durations and intensities up to and including the climate change adjusted critical 100 year storm.
+o The block form and organisation of all buildings;

+o The distribution of market and affordable dwellings within that phase including a schedule of dwelling size (by number of bedrooms and floorspace);

+o The location of dwellings designed to seek to meet the Local Planning Authority's Accessible and Adaptable Accommodation;

+o Full details of the approach to cycle parking including the location, distribution, types of rack, spacing and any secure or non-secure structures associated with the storage of cycles and the location and form of open areas;

+o The extent and layout of public open spaces and play space within the phase to be provided following the criteria as stated in Thanet Local Plan 2020 Policy Gl04.

+o Full details of measures to prevent the discharge of surface water onto the highway.

+o Details of surface water drainage capable of accommodating for all rainfall durations and intensities up to and including the climate change adjusted critical 100 year storm.
 This should be demonstrated within an outline site wide drainage strategy, supported by appropriate ground investigation and calculations.